 Gremolata is traditionally an Italian condiment that is classically made from parsley, lemon zest and garlic.
 It’s a great way to bring a lot of flavor to a dish.
-You can use just about any combination of herbs, citrus zest and garlic, maybe sometimes adding a little parmesan cheese, to achieve the same effect.
+While parsley is the traditional herb, you can use just about any combination of herbs, citrus zest and garlic, maybe sometimes adding a little parmesan cheese, to achieve the same effect.

 These steamed carrots are topped with a lime gremolata creating a unique, flavorful side dish!

 - dash ground ginger

 - ¼ cup cilantro leaves, chopped

 - 2 tablespoons unsalted butter

 - ¼ teaspoon sea salt